Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 Based on my experience in game development, the third approach is often very useful — it allows you to cut corners without significant risks — instead of implementing complex code, we just add "quality" check logic and a loop.
 Just be sure you understand the complexity of the generation.

-Let's add the `Room.has_holes` method, to check the room for holes.
+Let's add the `Room.has_holes` method to check the room for holes.

 The idea of the check: